wormhole-foundation/wormhole-docs/learn/messaging/ntt/configuration/ntt-access-control.md

 NTT can be paused on a particular chain by updating the `paused` parameter on the deployment to `true` via the NTT CLI, then performing `ntt push` to sync the local configuration with the on-chain deployment.

-*   **Owner:** Full control over NTT contracts, can perform administrative functions.
-Has the ability to un-pause contracts if they have been paused.
+- **Owner** - full control over NTT contracts, can perform administrative functions.
+Has the ability to un-pause contracts if they have been paused
-*   **Pauser:** Can pause NTT contracts to halt token transfers temporarily.
+- **Pauser** - can pause NTT contracts to halt token transfers temporarily.
 This is crucial for responding quickly to potential risks without a prolonged governance process.
-Cannot un-pause contracts.
+Cannot un-pause contracts

 !!! note
 	While the `Pauser` can pause contracts, the ability to un-pause contracts is callable only by the `Owner`.